Scott Bradner - resume

 WORK EXPERIENCE

-University Technology Security Officer, Office of the Assistant Provost for Information Systems, Harvard University, Cambridge, MA, 2004 to present.
+· University Technology Security Officer, Office of the CTO, Harvard University, Cambridge, MA, 2011 to 2012.

-Senior Technical Consultant, Office for Information Technology (OIT), Harvard University, Cambridge, MA, 1989 to 1996.
-Design data networks, install and operate production gateways, serve as OIT liaison to external organizations, oversee installation of fiber infrastructure, develop network based applications, develop recommendations on security and privacy, document existing Harvard network and network support organization.
+· Senior Technical Consultant, Office for Information Technology (OIT), Harvard University, Cambridge, MA, 1989 to 1996.
+Design data networks, install and operate production gateways, served as OIT liaison to external organizations, oversee installation of fiber infrastructure, develop network based applications, develop recommendations on security and privacy, document existing Harvard network and network support organization.

-Founded and managed the Harvard Network Device Test Lab, 1988 to 1999.
+· Founded and managed the Harvard Network Device Test Lab, 1988 to 1999.

-Senior Technical Consultant, Psychology Department, Harvard University, Cambridge, MA, 1975 to 1990.
+· Senior Technical Consultant, Psychology Department, Harvard University, Cambridge, MA, 1975 to 1990.
 Managed computer facility consisting of UNIX computers, PCs and Macintosh computers, developed phototypesetting facility, designed and installed first Harvard campus data network and designed the Longwood Medical Area Network.

-Computer Programmer, Psychology Department, Harvard University, Cambridge, MA, 1966 to 1975.
+· Computer Programmer, Psychology Department, Harvard University, Cambridge, MA, 1966 to 1975.
 Co-developed real-time operating system and designed special hardware to support real-time research experiments.

-Computer Programmer, Information International Incorporated, Cambridge, MA, 1964 to 1965.
+· Computer Programmer, Information International Incorporated, Cambridge, MA, 1964 to 1965.
 Worked on film scanning systems.

-Lab technician, Children's Hospital Cancer Institute, Boston, MA, 1964.
+· Lab technician, Children's Hospital Cancer Institute, Boston, MA, 1964.

 TEACHING

-Tutorial Instructor, Networld + Interop, from 1990 to 2001.
+· Tutorial Instructor, Networld + Interop, from 1990 to 2001.
 (Now known as Interop.)
 Taught classes in multiprotocol enterprise and Internet service provider data networking.

-Tutorial Instructor, IBM Corporation, from 1990 to 1995.
+· Tutorial Instructor, IBM Corporation, from 1990 to 1995.
 Taught classes in advanced TCP/IP data networking.

-Senior Preceptor, Harvard University, 1982 to 1990.
+· Senior Preceptor, Harvard University, 1982 to 1990.
 Taught classes in the use of computers in psychology and supervised special projects in computer and networking electronics and in computer programming.

 CONSULTING